 Adverse effects of prostaglandins include nausea, vomiting, diarrhea, hyperthermia, facial flushing, vasovagal symptoms, bronchospasm, and decreased seizure threshold.

 Complication rates with abortion (serious complications in < 1%; mortality in < 1 in 100,000) are higher than those with contraception; however, rates are 14 times lower than those after delivery of a full-term infant, and rates have decreased in the last few decades.
 Complication rates increase as gestational age increases.

 Serious early complications include perforation of the uterus (0.1%) or, less often, of the intestine or another organ by an instrument.
 Major hemorrhage (0.06%) may result from trauma or an atonic uterus.
 Laceration of the cervix (0.1 to 1%) ranges from superficial tenaculum tears to cervicovaginal tears, rarely with fistulas.
 General or local anesthesia rarely causes serious complications.

-The most common delayed complications include bleeding and significant infection (0.1 to 2%), which usually occur simultaneously because placental fragments are retained, and thrombophlebitis.
-If bleeding occurs or infection is suspected, pelvic ultrasonography is done; retained placental fragments may be visible on ultrasound scans.
+The most common delayed complications include bleeding and significant infection (0.1 to 2%), which usually occur because placental fragments are retained.
+If bleeding occurs or infection is suspected, pelvic ultrasonography is done; retained placental fragments may be visible on an ultrasound scan.
 Mild inflammation is expected, but if infection is moderate or severe, peritonitis or sepsis may occur.
 Sterility may result from synechiae in the endometrial cavity or tubal fibrosis due to infection.
 Forceful dilation of the cervix in more advanced pregnancies may contribute to incompetent cervix.
-Elective abortion probably does not increase risks for the fetus or woman during subsequent pregnancies.
+However, elective abortion probably does not increase risks for the fetus or woman during subsequent pregnancies.